coq/coq/doc/sphinx/addendum/micromega.rst

 .. tacn:: lia
    :name: lia

-This tactic offers an alternative to the :tacn:`omega` and :tac:`romega` tactics.
+This tactic offers an alternative to the :tacn:`omega` and :tacn:`romega` tactics.
 Roughly speaking, the deductive power of lia is the combined deductive power of :tacn:`ring_simplify` and :tacn:`omega`.
 However, it solves linear goals that :tacn:`omega` and :tacn:`romega` do not solve, such as the following